 Kalamazoo's planning staff directs future growth and redevelopment in the City through land use planning and zoning to help create a better, more sustainable community.
 The work of the Planning Division is guided by the strategic vision and master plan for the city, which is reflected and implemented through the Zoning Ordinance.

 The Planning Division supports the work of the Planning Commission and the Zoning Board of Appeals, as well as the Site Plan Review Committee and the Downtown Design Review Committee.
 More information about planning & zoning is available here.

 The Community Planning & Development Department oversees the Rental Registration & Certification Program to help ensure safe and sanitary rental housing within the City of Kalamazoo.
 The program requires all rental property to be registered as such and pass periodic inspections.
-Upon a satisfactory inspection, a Certificate of Compliance will be issued (compliance with the City of Kalamazoo Housing Code, Chapter 17 of the Code of Ordinances).
 Every rental property is subject to inspection including single family homes, multi-unit apartments, and hotels/motels renting rooms on a nightly basis.
 A standard Certificate of Compliance is good for 28 months; however property owners who meet certain criteria can be eligible for a 40 month certificate.
 In addition to the periodic inspections, Housing Inspectors also respond to tenant complaints as needed.